sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

       flex: 1 0 auto; }{% endhighlight %}

-With Autoprefixer, you get this automatically, so you just write the latest syntax, and an extra bonus is you get this for all of your CSS, not just flexbox.
+With Autoprefixer, you get this automatically, so you just write the latest syntax.
+An extra bonus is you get this for all of your CSS, not just flexbox.

-You have to support IE8, but it doesn't have to look as nice
+Scenario #3: You have to support IE8, but it doesn't have to look as nice
 ------------------------------

 Most clients and bosses want their website to look the same in every